-Number Course Credits Spreadsheets (1) Required of AR121 CBA110 AR202 AR203 Courses (12 credits) Introduction to Arts Management (1) or Introduction to Business Communications & Marketing in the Arts (1) Arts Fundraising (2) 3 3 3 BED212 V BED213 I BUS210 I CIS185 I COM212 I COM240 I COM290 I Web Page Development (1) Word Processing Applications (1) Database Software (1) Introduction to Law Contracts (3) Introduction to Computing (3) Publication Design (3) Public Relations (3) Professional and Strategic Speech (3) Fundamentals of Management and Organizational Behavior (3) Chose one of th ENG321 ENG322 COM102 e following (3) Workplace Writing, Business & Professional Conte Workplace Writing, Grant Proposals, Fundraising Writing for the Media a student's colleg 2.
-A student who che bletion of AR121 or CBA110 and of all English Composition requirements of e is a prerequisite for AR202 and AR203. ooses to take both AR121 and CBA110 may count the credits for the second Electives (6 credits)Electives chosen from the following:AR290Arts Management Independent Study (3)ART227Gallery Management (3)AS406Internship (6) (3)BED202Word Processing Advanced (1)BED203Desktop Publishing and Graphics (1) 6 A student who cho toward electives i An internship mu this minor.
-While ectives in this minor. ooses to take two of the three writing courses may count the second course n this minor.
-Is the undertaken in an arts organization venue in order to count toward it may be arranged for three or more credits, a maximum of three intern- be counted toward electives.
-N IUSIC THE TER MINOR L
+Number Course Credits Number Course Credits Required Courses (12 credits) Electives (continued) AR121 CBA110 AR202 AR203 Introduction to Arts Management (1) or Introduction to Business Communications and Marketing in the Arts (1) Arts Fundraising (2) of the following (3) : Workplace Writing, Business and Professional Cont Workplace Writing, Grant Proposals, Fundraising, and Development Introduction to News Writing 3 3 3 exts BED211 BED212 BED213 BUS210 CIS185 COM212 COM240 COM290 MGT201 Web Page Development (1) Word Processing: Applications (1) Database Software (1) Introduction to Law: Contracts (3) Introduction to Computing (3) Publication Design (3) Public Relations (3) Professional and Strategic Speech (3) Fundamentals of Management and Organi zational Behavior (3) Electives (Electives cho AR290 ART227 AS406 BED202 BED203 BED204 6 credits) besen from the following: Arts Management Independent Study (3) Gallery Management (3) Internship (4) (3) Word Processing: Advanced(1) Desktop Publishing and Graphics(1) Spreadsheets (1) 6 ments of a 2.
+A student v second cou 3.
+A student v course towa 4.
+An internsl this minor. completion of AR121 or CBA110 and of all English student's college is a prerequisite for AR202 and AR2 who chooses to take both AR121 and CBA110 may co rse toward electives in this minor. who chooses to take two of the three writing courses and electives in this minor. the must be undertaken in an arts organization venue While it may be arranged for three or more credits, a credits may be counted toward electives.
+103. Dount the credits for the may count the second e in order to count toward